nikkiricks/Sloane-Phone-Arduino/README.md

 See the [Sloane Phone Node Repo](https://github.com/nikkiricks/Sloane-Phone-Node) for background and inspiration for the project.

-This project used the Arduino MKR GSM 1400 board.
+This project used the [Arduino MKR GSM 1400 board](https://store.arduino.cc/usa/mkr-gsm-1400).
 It's neccessary to have all of the parts listed for the board and sketch to work.

 ## Technology Used

-You'll need the [Arduino IDE](https://www.arduino.cc/en/main/software) for this project.
+This cannot be run from your terminal, you'll need the [Arduino IDE](https://www.arduino.cc/en/main/software) for this project.

 ## Parts